NahareZannat/DesignEngineering/README.md

 # DesignEngineering
 ## My name is Nahare Zannat.
 I am a student of Industrial Design Enginnering at Zhejiang University, Ningbo campus.
-My ID is 22351413
+My student number is 22351413.
+Nice meeting you.